JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

 >$\quad$What teachers once believed was only "prodigal" skill quickly revealed itself to be so much more, when Adalyne joined into the 'wargames' hosted between *Dorma Zaul*, its factions, and the factions of neighboring regions.
 ><ul><small> Author's note: These wargames are exactly what they sound like: Standardized combat designed to settle disputes between several notoriously squabbly factions and regions, developed to make sure they weren't annihilated by a (then) recently formed United Mainland federation> </small></ul>
 >
 >$\quad$Throughout her 20s and 30s the climb she made up the ranks was meteoric, as victory after victory—small and large, personal and on the battlefield—piled up at her feet like so much chaff.
 And gradually, she found more and more people like her.
-And, gradually, eventually, Adalyne woke up to find a miniature movement had built up around her.
+And, eventually, Adalyne woke up to find a miniature movement had built up around her.
->$\quad$Now, the wargames weren't *just* what she enjoyed doing—Every game she won became another statement.
+>$\quad$Now, the wargames weren't *just* a job that she both enjoyed doing and *happened* to be very good at—Every game she won became another statement.
 Now, an off-hand comment was no longer *just* an off-hand comment—Everything she said now seemed to spread through the grapevine.
->$\quad$By her late 30s she had people, people she *knew*, asking her when she was going to challenge the position of Shul Rosen — And she hadn't known she was, apparently, planning to.
+>$\quad$By her late 30s she had people asking her when she was going to challenge the position of Shul Rosen — And she hadn't known that she was, apparently, planning to.
 >
+>$\quad$Adalyne still can't remember what she felt at 45, when she defeated the previous Shul Rosen in a final trial of martial combat.
+Perhaps because she didn't feel anything.
+>$\quad$However, regardless of the adamancy of the movement she now found herself the spearhead for, there was one issue that they had forgotten about: Her ability to politick; Or, more accurately, her lack thereof.
+>$\quad$For the small yet fervent group that had centered themselves around her, this was the one obstacle that she—and by extension *they*—could not get around.
+Adalyne could not sway the minds of the elders, nor the minds of the people at large, when push came to shove.
+>$\quad$And so it would remain.
 >$\quad$
+>$\quad$
+>$\quad$It's hard for Adalyne to say when, or why, she really took up that quest for change.
+After the attempt on her husband's life, perhaps; Or the attempt on her father's life, before that.
+But, she remembers very vividly the day she "woke up."
+>$\quad$The day she realized that none of it meant anything to her.
+Not the movement behind her, not the title of Shul Rosen, not even the prospect of change in the clan.
+None of it mattered to her, not at all.
+>$\quad$Adalyne had followed this quest for change, filled the role other people had prepared for her, because the people she cared about had been harmed by an unjust system.
+But, blindsided by the people that surrounded her, she'd never realized there had been a simpler option:
+>$\quad$There's a large, large world out there.
+Outside these old stone walls and their old, carcinogenic ways.
+>$\quad$She could have left.
+Her, and her family—They'd never been rich (prior to her political ascension and the opportunities it offered her,) but a move had never been possible.
+>$\quad$And so she did.
+With her husband, and her child barely a month in the womb, they left for Dragonfall.